fossabot/everpl/docs/source/api/rest_api.rst

 General thing object has the following structure:

-:commands:
+:capabilities:
-    A list of commands that can be sent to this Thing
+    A list of Capabilities, supported by this Thing.
+For more information see :doc:`/developer/capabilities` section of

-:is_active:
-    A boolean field that indicates if this Thing is in one of the 'active' states (like 'playing' for player or 'on' for lighting).
+    documentation.

 :is_available:
     A boolean field that indicates if this Thing is available for